aljazsim/validation-framework-for-typescript/Readme.md

 ## Custom validators

 If the validation descriptor is not on the list, it's easy to create a custom one.
-Make sure you extend the Validator class pass the default constructor parameters to the parent constructor and add additional ones if necessary.
-Then make sure you implement the isValid() method performing value validation and the getDefaultMessage() method returning the default validation message template (use {0} {1} ... in the validation message template if you want to supply it with parameters) and the getMessageParameters() method returning an array of validation message template parameters (optional).
-See example below.
+Make sure you extend the Validator class, pass the default constructor parameters to the parent constructor and add additional ones if necessary.

+Make sure you implement:

+* the isValid() method performing value validation,
+* the getDefaultMessage() method returning the default validation message template (use {0} {1} ... in the validation message template if you want to supply it with parameters) and
+* the getMessageParameters() method returning an array of validation message template parameters (optional).

+Example:

 ```typescript
 import { ValidationLevel, Validator } from "validation-framework";